davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

       1661        Logan        Freshman    1.5         CSCI
       ```

 12. After learning about the GPA mishap, the college now wants to add a new department, `Philosophy (PHIL)`, which will housed in a newly constructed building called `Plato's Cave`.
-They will offer a course on `PHIL 101: Ethics` taught in room `CAVE`, and all CSCI majors SQL statements**.
+They will offer a course on `PHIL 101: Ethics` taught in room `CAVE`, and all CSCI majors SQL statements.

       ```
       (Showing the contents of the Dept, course, and enroll tables.)